LukasMurdock/LukasMurdock.github.io/_posts/2020-10-07-the-social-dilemma.md

 I have also recently subscribed to [MailBrew](https://mailbrew.com/), a platform to roll feeds, writers, and newsletters in a single email digest, and a beautiful web app.

-A simple filter for consumption is: If it’s vehement, I don’t engage.
+A simple filter I have for consumption is this: If it’s vehement, I don’t engage.

 ## Further Reading and Watching